wwcodemanila/WWCodeManila-HTML.CSS/getting_started/starter_pack.md

 !> Note:
-If there’s something that confuse you or you don’t understand, you can ask our community.
+Do you have a question :question: Is there something that confuse you or you don’t understand :question:
-Feel free to post your questions here: https://gitter.im/WWCodeManila/HTML-CSS
+Feel free to post your questions here: https://gitter.im/WWCodeManila/HTML-CSS.
+Ask our community, we will help you.

 ### Challenge 1: Find the bugs!